RESEARCH STARTER

 Psychological Similarities between Romantic Relationships, Heartbreak, and Addiction

 Two researchers, Burkett and Young, report that from “initial encounters to withdrawal,” love, heartbreak, and addiction share similar psychological features and symptoms.
-They describe the experience of love as leading to experiences of “exquisite euphoria, loss of control, loss of time, and a powerful motivation to seek out the partner” and the experience of getting over a former partner as a withdrawal from an addiction.
+They describe the experience of love as leading to experiences of “exquisite euphoria, loss of control, loss of time, and a powerful motivation to seek out the partner,” and the experience of getting over a former partner as a withdrawal from an addiction.
 For example, the substance use disorder criterion, which states that individuals experience “a persistent desire or unsuccessful efforts to cut down or control substance use” and spend “a great deal of time… us[ing] the substance, or recover[ing] from its effects,” appears to capture the symptoms experienced by individuals suffering from heartbreak.
-A study conducted on participants struggling to get over their former partner found that participants reported routinely thinking about their ex-partner at least 85 percent of the day.
+A study conducted on participants struggling to get over their former partner found that participants reported routinely thinking about their ex-partner for a large portion of the day.
 In the same study, Fisher and colleagues also found that many participants reported yearning to reunite romantically with their ex-partner through inappropriate contact (i.e., phone, text, email, social media, in person), were unable to stop crying, and often drank excessively.

 Neurological Similarities between Romantic Relationships, Heartbreak, and Addiction